The Surgeon [REWRITE IN PROGRESS]

 Crime scene after crime scene pops up in Clinstone, each one dark, twisted, and gruesome.
 Looking at each one individually, they don’t seem connected, but looking at them together connects the dots for the forensic analyst.
 Clinstone has a new serial killer, and he’s The Executioner.

-The Casanova [COMPLETED]
+The Casanova [COMING SOON]

 book eleven of the Bo Austen series

 Celebrating the one-year anniversary of their wedding and raising their four children, Bo and Jensen Austen-Taylor choose to stay home when Clinstone dispatch sends out word of a homicide.